Assam breaks all records in poll seizures, items worth over Rs 110cr confiscated so far | Education

 During the 2016 state polls, central and state agencies had seized goods worth less than Rs 20 crore.

-Addressing a press conference, Khade said, ''After the Model Code of Conduct (MCC) came into force on February 26 given the Assam assembly elections, cash and other valuables worth Rs 110.83 crore have been seized till date.
+Addressing a press conference, Khade said, ''After the Model Code of Conduct (MCC) came into force on February 26 in view of the Assam assembly elections, cash and other valuables worth Rs 110.83 crore have been seized till date.

-Freebies and other items like cigarettes of foreign origin, poppy seeds, black pepper, areca nuts, pan masala worth Rs 14.91 crore have also been confiscated, Kharda said.
+Freebies and other items like cigarettes of foreign origin, poppy seeds, black pepper, areca nuts, pan masala worth Rs 14.91 crore have also been confiscated, Khade said.

 ''So far, 50 FIRs have been registered across the state related to expenditure violation and 5,234 FIRs lodged in connection with violation of excise rules,'' the CEO said.